shivshankardayal/full-website/books/c/source/basics.rst

 only English alphabets and underscore.
 Numbers must not be first character.
 For example, ``x, _myVar, varX, yourId78`` are all valid names.
 However, take care with names starting from underscore as they are mostly used by different library authors.
 Invalid identifier examples are ``9x, my$, your age``.
-Please read this section carefully and make sure understand the rules for naming identifiers.
-Later at the end of chapter there are some simple problems to work on.
+Invalid identifier examples are ``9x, my$}`` and
+``your age``.
+If the identifier name contains extended characters(i.e. other than what is mentioned for simplicity like, Chinese, European, Japanese etc) then it will be replaced with an encoding of universal character set, however, it cannot be first character.

+Length of an identifer for 31 characters, which, acts as minimum limits, as specified in :ref:`3.2.4.1` :math:`\S(\text{iso.5.2.4.1})`, is guaranteed across all platforms.

 ===========
 Programming